Caption manager

 Download the resulting new_transcription file in either time (seconds) or hh:mm:ss format.

 For a clean cut, the exact break points should coincide with the beginning and end of the first and last captions to be deleted.
 We had set the start to approximately 00:00:30 and the end at approximately 00:00:40.
 The start date falls within the interval of a caption with time codes 00:00:28.500 to 00:00:34.798.
 This means that the actual start date of the deleted fragment should be 00:00:28.500, which is 1.5 seconds earlier.
 The end date falls within the interval of a caption with time codes 00:00:37.600 to 00:00:44.700.
 Therefore, the end date of the deleted fragment should be 00:00:44.700, which is 4.7 seconds later.
-These are the exact values that need to be used when you edit the video file.
+These are the exact values that need to be used when editing the video file.

 The dates of the subtitles following the deleted fragment have been increased by 7 seconds as specified.
 Similarly, when editing the video file, a 7‑second blank fragment must be inserted.